syncfusion-content/fileformat-docs/File-Formats/DocIO/Find-item-in-word-document.md

         Save(stream, "Sample.docx");
     }
 }
-//Refer to the following link to save Word document in UWP platform
+//Refer to the following link to save a Word document in UWP platform
 //https://help.syncfusion.com/file-formats/docio/create-word-document-in-uwp#save-word-document-in-uwp
 {% endhighlight %}

 {% highlight c# tabtitle="ASP.NET Core" %}
-//Open the file as Stream.
+//Open the file as a Stream.
 using (FileStream docStream = new FileStream("Input.docx", FileMode.Open, FileAccess.Read))
 {
     //Load the file stream into a Word document.